#SummerMathsPuzzles

 So the question is, should the contestant stick with their original choice and open that door and win the prize behind it, or should they swap and open the remaining door and win the prize behind that.
 The (somewhat surprising) answer, probabilistically speaking, is that they should swap: they are twice as likely to win the prize if they swap than if they don’t.

-Having explained the Monty Hall problem to the children, the parents asked a more generalised question: suppose there are n doors and g goats, should they still swap?
+Having explained the Monty Hall problem to the children, the parents asked a more generalised question: suppose there are doors and goats, should they still swap?
 What is the probability that they win if they swap?
-Is there a relationship between n and g that determines whether they should or shouldn’t swap?
+Is there a relationship between and that determines whether they should or shouldn’t swap?

 Can you help the children answer this question?